Alve-Camia/camia_AlveOrejola/README.md

 Our main goals are:

 To allow students to record their own attendance.
+(By classes)

 To make sure the system checks the inputs and outputs properly so there’s no dishonest recording.